 Hello Community!

-We are accepting Pilgrim applications for the Spring 2021 Men’s and Women’s Walks.
+We are accepting Pilgrim applications for the Fall 2025 Walks.
+Applications can be found on the Forms tab.

 Remember your first 4th day and your desire to share the Emmaus experience with others?
 This is your chance to again share the Love of God with others.
 Simply ask our Heavenly Father to lay a person’s name on your heart to ask – then take action!